This policy is in effect as of 5/10/2023

 - request that someone who is causing problems change their behavior.

-- revoke access to some or all convention spaces.
+- revoke access to some or all conference spaces, without refund.

 - involve hotel security.

-- via hotel security, involve local law enforcement.
+- involve local law enforcement via hotel security.

 - deny membership for a period of one or more years, or permanently.